phelelani/nf-intro/README.md

 - [Nextflow Documentation](https://www.nextflow.io/docs/latest/index.html)

 ## 1. Introduction
-This tutorial in an introduction to Nextflow, primarily through examples.
+This tutorial in an introduction to `nextflow`, primarily through examples.
 Since the tutorial is brief, it is designed to whet your appetite -- we're only going to dip in and out of some of its features in a superficial way.

 **Exercises:** Throughout this tutorial there will be some practical examples.
 Not all will be covered in class for time reasons but you can come back and do them.